ezsystems/EzSystemsPrivacyCookieBundle/README.md

 ## Usage

-Place following helper `{{ show_privacy_cookie_banner(%privacy_policy_url%) }}` somewhere in your footer template before body ending tag.
-Replace `%privacy_policy_url%` with your policy page address.
+Insert the following `{{ show_privacy_cookie_banner(%privacy_policy_url%) }}` helper somewhere in your footer template before the body ending tag.
+Replace the `%privacy_policy_url%` parameter with your policy page address.

-Note that %privacy_policy_url% is not required, in this case no policy link will be shown.
+Note that the `%privacy_policy_url%` parameter is not required, in this case no policy link will be shown.

-Optional parameters can be set as a second argument in an array format:
+The following optional parameters can be set as a second argument in an array format:

 Parameter     | Default value                                  | Description
 ------------- | ---------------------------------------------- | -----------
-cookieName    | privacyCookieAccepted                          | Sets your own status cookie name days          | 365                                            | How many days privacy banner should be hidden when user accepts policy? bannerCaption | Cookies help us create a good experience (...) | Sets your own banner message caption
+cookieName    | privacyCookieAccepted                          | Sets your own status cookie name days          | 365                                            | Says how many days privacy banner should be hidden when user accepts policy? bannerCaption | Cookies help us create a good experience (...) | Sets your own banner message caption

-Example usage:
+Example of usage:

 ```twig
 {{ show_privacy_cookie_banner('http://ez.no/Privacy-policy') }}